Oldalevoid/JSAdvanced_Project/README.md

 Features
 Initial Load: On page startup, retrieves ten most recent news articles.
-Load More: Allows users to load an additional set of ten news articles by clicking the "Load More" button.
+GiveMeMore!: Allows users to load an additional set of ten news articles by clicking the "GiveMeMore!" button.
 Search News: Enables users to search for specific news articles based on a provided search term.

 How to Use